-The LLM’s behaviour is controlled through a structured base prompt designed to answer individual questions from the ToxTemp with strict adherence to source material provided by the user.
+The LLM’s behaviour is controlled through a single, structured base prompt designed to answer individual questions from the ToxTemp with strict adherence to source material provided by the user.
+In this ‘zero-shot’ approach, the model operates without training examples, relying instead on task instructions and contextual information provided at inference time25.
 For each question, the model receives assay-specific context consisting of the assay name and a concise assay description provided by the user.
 This assay description specifies (I) the test purpose (e.g., cytotoxicity), (II) the test system (e.g., human neural stem cells differentiated into a neuron-astrocyte co-culture in a 2D monolayer), and (III) the measured endpoint (e.g., cell viability assessed by formazan conversion using a luminescence assay).
 This information is included to ensure that the LLM understands the assay context for each individual question and can extract relevant information accordingly.

 The prompt further instructs to provide explicit source attribution for all extracted information and return a standardised response (“Answer not found in documents.”) when no relevant information is found in the context provided.
-The full prompt text is provided in Supplementary Materials S1 and archived on Zenodo (DOI 10.5281/zenodo.1234567).
+The prompt (see Figure 2) was applied consistently across all question-answer pairs.

 2.2 Evaluation strategy

-To establish baseline performance of the ToxTempAssistant for documenting cell-based toxicological test methods, we evaluate the system as described in Section 2.1 under two controlled conditions that bracket realistic use: a positive control in which answers are present in the context document, and a negative control in which they are absent.
-The design follows current recommendations for LLM evaluation while keeping the method simple and reproducible24.
+To establish baseline performance of the ToxTempAssistant for documenting cell-based toxicological test methods, we evaluate the system as described in Section 2.1 under two controlled conditions that bracket realistic use: a positive control in which answers are present in the context document, and a negative control in which they are absent (see overview in Figure 3).
+The design follows current recommendations for LLM evaluation while keeping the method simple and reproducible26.

-The current system uses gpt-4o-mini20, and we additionally test o3-mini21 and gpt-4.1-nano22.
+The current system uses gpt-4o-mini21, and we additionally test o3-mini22 and gpt-4.1-nano23.
 All three provide large context windows (≈128k, ≈200k, and up to ≈1M tokens, respectively), so inputs are not truncated.
 This enables like-for-like comparisons across models and makes the evaluation procedure reusable as models evolve.
 We discuss model utility rather than latency or cost.
+The specific version used for the evaluation in this paper is ToxTempAssistant v1.3.1, archived at https://doi.org/10.5281/zenodo.16749296.

 There is no universally accepted, fully unambiguous ground truth for ToxTemp documentation.
 Even with comprehensive source materials, experts make interpretation and summarisation choices, so multiple non-identical answers can still be valid.
-We therefore score model behaviour with classification metrics that depend only on whether (1) the relevant information is in the provided context and (2) the model’s output matches the reference answer closely enough.
+We therefore score model behaviour with classification metrics that depend only on whether (1) the relevant information is in the provided context and (2) how closely the model’s output matches the reference answer.
 Here we employ a threshold τ of the cosine similarity cosθ to distinguish relevant from non-relevant answers.
-We then cast the evaluation as a confusion-matrix problem (Figure 2) with the ultimate goal of calculating an accuracy metric for ToxTempAssistant.
-With an accuracy metric in hand, one can start to optimise ToxTempAssistant not only under model selection but also other controllable variables such as prompt design, decoding parameters (e.g., temperature), context pre-processing (e.g., image-to-text, table-to-text), retrieval strategies (e.g., chunking, linear, parallel), and post-processing rules.
+We then cast the evaluation as a confusion-matrix problem (Figure 4) with the ultimate goal of calculating an accuracy metric for ToxTempAssistant.
+With an accuracy metric in hand, one can start to optimise ToxTempAssistant not only under model selection but also other controllable variables such as prompt design, decoding parameters (e.g., temperature), context pre-processing (e.g., image-to-text, table-to-text), retrieval strategies (e.g., chunking, linear, parallel), and post-processing rules, however optimisation will not be discussed herein.

 2.2.1 Positive control: performance under optimal input conditions